Expressive Arts Therapist, Coach, Consultant and Art Maker

-At my Expressive Arts Studio in the North Park area of San Diego I see individual clients and offer workshops and groups to help people take a vacation from their daily life or deal with daily and major life issues.
-I also do contract work as an Expressive Arts Therapist serving: homeless; at-risk youth and adults: grieving, dying, and staff at local hospices; adults with developmental and physical disabilities; elementary, middle and high school classrooms using the arts to build community (anti-bullying) and support curriculum; and using the arts for adjunct therapy with eating disorders.
+At my Expressive Arts Studio in the North Park area of San Diego I see individual clients and couples, facilitate workshops and groups to help people take a vacation from their daily life or deal with daily and major life issues like divorce, death, job loss, burn out, illness, trauma, and parenting challenges.
+I also do contract work as an Expressive Arts Therapist serving: homeless; at-risk youth and adults: grieving, dying, and hospice staff; adults with developmental and physical disabilities; elementary, middle and high school classrooms using the arts to build community (anti-bullying) and support social emotional curriculum; and using the arts for adjunct therapy with homeless, addictions and eating disorders..
 I am also a training therapist for the Expressive Arts Institute of San Diego and offer supervision/reflection through the arts to other helping professionals.

 I am a graduate of the Expressive Arts Institute of San Diego, an intensive three year training program that I consider to be one of the best in the world.
 I received my Masters in Expressive Arts Therapy with a Minor in Psychology from the European Graduate School in Switzerland.
 I also received a Certificate of Advanced Graduate Studies for supervision and research as my prerequisite to the dissertation process at the European Graduate School’s doctoral program.
-I hope to begin my writing process this year.
-I am currently studying to be an Anamcara (friend of the dying) with the hope to help all my clients live a fuller, more vibrant life.
+I hope to begin my writing process soon.
+I am currently looking for my topic, may current curiosity is around using Emotionally Focused Therapy with Expressive Arts to help couples.

 About Tish’s Art Making